-Alpha Asset Management A.E.D.A.K. is the second largest mutual funds management company in Greece and as of 30 June 2017, its market share stood at 19.4 per cent. of the entire mutual funds industry (Source: Hellenic Fund & Asset Management Association, Total Assets of Mutual Funds by Management Company on 30 June 2017).
-As of 31 December 2016 total assets under management of the company stood at \in 1.365 billion, of which \in 1.157 billion were invested in mutual funds and \in 208 million in segregated accounts of institutional clients.
+Alpha Asset Management A.E.D.A.K. is the second largest mutual funds management company in Greece and as of 31 December 2018, its market share stood at 18.3 per cent. of the entire mutual funds industry (Source: Hellenic Fund & Asset Management Association).
+As of 31 December 2018 total assets under management of the company stood at \notin 1.612 billion, of which \notin 1.111 billion were invested in mutual funds and \notin 501 million in segregated accounts of institutional clients.